TheoKouzelis/TheoKouzelis.github.io/_posts/2014-12-30-new-years-coding-resolutions.markdown

 So my new years coding resolution is to focus on two subjects only, Vim and Testing.
 I would like to set myself a small goal in each subject every month.
 January’s goals are:

 * Stop using the arrow keys in Vim.
-I have been using Vim for around two months and I'm still manoeuvring the long way around the page.

 * Read [The Grumpy Programmer's Guide To Building Testable PHP Applications](https://leanpub.com/grumpy-testing)